MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 After publishing the connection, you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](./configure-connector.md#step-11-customize-the-search-results-page).

-For testing purposes, you can choose [publish to limited audience](./staged-rollout-for-graph-connectors.md#modify-or-stop-staged-rollout)
+For testing purposes, you can choose [publish to limited audience](./staged-rollout-for--connectors.md#modify-or-stop-staged-rollout)

 ## Limitations

-The Confluence On-premises Microsoft Graph connector has the following known limitations in its latest release:
+The Confluence On-premises Microsoft  connector has the following known limitations in its latest release:

-* The Confluence On-premises Microsoft Graph connector doesn't index blogs, attachment files, and comments.
+* The Confluence On-premises Microsoft  connector doesn't index blogs, attachment files, and comments.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).